 Michigan Department of Corrections The stated mission of the Michigan Department of Corrections is to create a safer Michigan by holding offenders accountable while promoting their success.

 Michigan State Police Provide law enforcement and public safety services throughout Michigan.

-National Institute of Corrections: Provides training, technical assistance, information services and policy/program development assistance to federal, state and local corrections agencies.
+National Institute of Corrections: The National Institute of Corrections (NIC) is an agency within the U.S. Department of Justice, Federal Bureau of Prisons.
+They provide training, technical assistance, information services and policy/program development assistance to federal, state and local corrections agencies.

 Oakland County Community Corrections The Oakland County Community Corrections Division provides a wide array of sentencing alternatives for all types of non-violent offenders.

 Oakland County Sheriff Department The Oakland County Sheriff's Department operates the county jail, serves and executes civil writs, executes criminal warrants, and maintains records as prescribed by law.

 Office of Community Oriented Policing Services (COPS): COPS is the component of the U.S. Department of Justice responsible for advancing the practice of community policing by the nation's state, local, territorial, and tribal law enforcement agencies through information and grant resources.

 Office of Justice Programs, U.S. Department of Justice: The Office of Justice Programs is a federally funded agency that provides leadership to federal, state, local, and tribal justice systems, by disseminating knowledge and best practices.